 Let’s face it: no one is looking forward to the day when it hurts to just transition from a sitting position to a standing position.
 This is a major sign of aging, and it can easily sneak up on you as you get older.
 Our bones and joints weaken over time, just like anything else in our body.
 Thanks to collagen breakdown, we can actually lose up to 50% of our bone strength during the aging process.

-Clinical studies have shown that the supplementation of collagen can help to reduce joint pain and inflammation caused by arthritis, pain and stiffness due to osteoarthritis, and it can improve joint mobility, flexibility, and strength.
+Clinical studies have shown that the supplementation of collagen may help to reduce joint pain and inflammation caused by arthritis, pain and stiffness due to osteoarthritis, and it may even improve joint mobility, flexibility, and strength.
 Don’t let aging slow you down!

 - Collagen helps to maintain nail strength and promotes nail growth.